That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 Cons of Avada

-My review of Flatsome by UX-themes
+My review of Flatsome from UX-themes

 Pros of Flatsome